tc39/js-outreach-groups/README.md

 - Distribute information about TC39, Stage 3+ proposals, etc
 - Expose opportunities to get involved (in GitHub, docs, etc)
 - Not a consensus-seeking group, just a data source

+Note that these are not an official TC39 effort, but rather an undertaking of some of its delegates.